 The funniest thing is that, at that altitude, the weather changes very fastly!
-This is why you can take shots of a red sunset and immediately after of some lightnings.
+This is why you can take shots of a red sunset and immediately after of some lightning.

-At the foot of the Dito di Dio (God Finger) peak is located the most colourful body of water in the Alps.
+At the foot of the Dito di Dio (God Finger) peak is located the most colorful body of water in the Alps.